MarcAzar/BitVector/README.md

   assert bitvectorA[131..194] == bitvectorA[400..463]
 ```
 ## Bloom Filter Performance
 A Bloom Filter speed test is included in `test_bloom.nim`.
-A test case of 10M insertions executes in ~.84 seconds and 10M lookups in ~0.86 seconds for a Bloom filter with a 1 in 1000 target error rate (0.001), and 0.00037 actual error rate.
-This was performed on asingle thread by passing the -d:release flag to the Nim compiler on a Dell XP3 13 i7 with 16GB ram. `k` was computed to its optimal 10 hash functions, while the Bloom filter size was 18.75MB in size.
+A test case of 10M insertions executes in ~.61 seconds and 10M lookups in ~0.62 seconds for a Bloom filter with a 1 in 1000 target error rate (0.001) and 0.0 actual error rate.
+This was performed on asingle thread by passing the -d:release flag to the Nim compiler on a Dell XP3 13 laptop (i7 with 16GB Ram). `k` was computed to its optimal 10 hash functions, while the Bloom filter size was 18.75MB in size.

 ## Installation
 Install <a class="external reference" href="https://nim-lang.org/install.html">Nim</a> for Windows or Unix by following the instructions in , or preferably by installing <a class="reference external" href="https://github.com/dom96/choosenim">choosenim</a>